leiyangly/HapLongLINEr/README.md

 - HapLongLINEr discovers and curates full-length (≥5 kb by default) young LINE-1 elements (L1HS, L1PA2, and potentially intact L1PA3) in haploid long-read assemblies.
 - Module 1 can also search for other transposable elements such as SVA, ALU, or HERVK, or any user-provided RepeatMasker names via the `--te` option.
+- Intact ORF detection and the associated BLASTP and ORF sequence extraction steps run only when `--length` is at least 5000 and the `--te` option includes L1HS, L1PA2, or L1PA3; otherwise these steps are skipped.

 ## Installation